 Our intent during this article is not to compare the wines of California and Michigan but to bring to light the exciting things that are happening in Michigan’s wine country and to highlight some of the similarities it shares with two of our favorite places, Napa and Sonoma.

 Just like Carneros connects Napa and Sonoma on the south, Traverse City serves as the in between point for Old Mission and Leelanau.
 Old Mission, which is the smallest of the Peninsulas, has one main thoroughfare, Center Road, that takes you from the bottom to the top just like Highway 29 serves as the main artery of Napa Valley.
 On the other hand, Leelanau, which is the bigger Peninsula is more of a driving adventure just like Sonoma.
-Old Mission with it’s travel simplicity, likewise to Napa, is more tourist friendly, while Leelanau, similar to Sonoma, attracts a more adventurous traveler.
+Old Mission with its travel simplicity, likewise to Napa, is more tourist friendly, while Leelanau, similar to Sonoma, attracts a more adventurous traveler.

 The friendly rivalry between Old Mission and Leelanau, alike to the one of Napa and Sonoma, is evident, with each side often finding ways to justify why the terroir and weather conditions are better for grape growing in their particular AVA.
-Grape growing might be the talk of town these days on the Peninsulas but it was cherries what ruled the area not long ago similar to how different fruits farms dominated the Valleys in the early days.
+Grape growing might be the talk of the town these days on the Peninsulas but it was cherries what ruled the area not long ago, similar to how different fruits farms dominated the Valleys in the early days.

-If Old Mission and Leelanau continue to embrace it’s uniqueness, commit to their vineyards and hold on to their first class hospitality we believe that these two Wine Destinations will soon be making some serious noise in the wine world.
+If Old Mission and Leelanau continue to embrace their uniqueness, commit to their vineyards and hold on to their first class hospitality we believe that these two Wine Destinations will soon be making some serious noise in the wine world.

 The Old Mission Peninsula

 Situated on the 45th parallel, Old Mission, is home to eleven wineries.
 The first of the 11 was Chateau Grand Traverse which was established in 1974 by Edward O’Keefe Jr..
 O’Keefe was also the driving force behind establishing the AVA in 1987.
 The peninsula is 19 miles long and sits on Lake Michigan’s Grand Traverse Bay.
-With it being only 4 miles wide at it’s broadest point you can expect breathtaking views of the stunning turquoise blue waters of Lake Michigan from every turn.
+With it being only 4 miles wide at its broadest point you can expect breathtaking views of the stunning turquoise blue waters of Lake Michigan from every turn.
 Although frigid temperatures invade the region during the winter months, the depth of the water in the bay along with the rolling hills of the region, create an environment in which they can grow world class quality grapes.

 With a short growing season due to its cold climate, wine growers in the area have done a really good job of finding grapes that can stand up to the cooler temperatures and that ripen during the shorter season.
 You also have different wineries experimenting with ways to elongate the growing period.
 A perfect example of this is Mari Vineyards, who with their Nellaserra growing technique, sets up greenhouses over specific vineyards and adds approximately 4 weeks to the growing season.
 Although over 20 varietals are grown in the region, the ones that seem to have taken the forefront are Riesling, Chardonnay, Gewürztraminer, Pinot Grigio, Sauvignon Blanc and Gruner Veltliner on the white side with Cabernet Franc and Pinot Noir as the leading reds.

 Without a doubt Old Mission is producing some of the best examples of Riesling in the world.
 They are elegant and often show a really nice balance between fruit and acidity.
 This is also one of the best places on the planet for Ice and Late Harvest wines.
-For those of you who prefer reds some of the best pure Cab Franc examples we have tasted have come from both the Old Mission and Leelanau Peninsulas.
+For those of you who prefer reds, some of the best pure Cab Franc examples we have tasted have come from both the Old Mission and Leelanau Peninsulas.
 We also enjoyed some really nice Pinot Noirs during our visit.

 The Leelanau Peninsula